The top three reasons you should be focusing on farmer professionalism

 While these are only three reasons, there are many more as professional farmer organizations (or agribusinesses) provide a host of services to their members and are a source of job security for many in their communities.
 SCOPEinsight has been collecting data about farming organizations for the past ten years, and we see dozens of correlations (sometimes surprising) between the level of professionalism and a host of development outcomes.
 The most important outcome, however, is that when practitioners focus on professionalism, they inherently develop an exit plan for the cooperatives/organizations with whom they support; in other words, once organizations are professionalized, they’re able to link to the market and private sector partners, which reduces their need to rely on donor/development led programs.

 Are you ready to move the organizations which you work with from reliance to self-sufficiency (and get the results you want on your programs)?
-Send us a message and we will show you how our clients are doing it.Back to news
+Contact us today and we will show you how our clients are doing it.Back to news